 If the proposal was to be implemented, the consequences would be serious for Kommuninvest and thus for the municipal sector.

 Out of the municipal sector’s total borrowing, Kommuninvest accounts for close to 60 percent.
 The risk tax would be fixed at approximately SEK 280 million for 2022 and SEK 330 million for 2023 onwards.
 This extra cost would have to be imposed directly on municipalities and regions in the form of sharply raised interest rates in the lending operations.

 - Weaker collaboration

-The risk tax would undermine municipal cooperation in the financial area.
+The risk tax would hit municipal cooperation in the financial area.
 When Kommuninvest’s interest rates rise markedly, the largest municipalities and regions would probably increase their own direct borrowing in the credit market.
 This is not affected by the risk tax.
 The benefits of large-scale municipal collaboration would decrease, which would in turn lead to further interest rate hikes.
-Major changes would be necessary.

 - Lower investments

 The weakening of municipal collaboration through Kommuninvest would mainly affect the small and medium-sized municipalities.
 Most of them do not have the capacity to borrow directly in the credit market within self-managed programs at a reasonable volume and cost.
-With a changed and reduced Kommuninvest, they would be forced to bear most of the increased interest costs and to otherwise face the effects of undermined collaboration.
-Investment plans would probably need to be cut – with severe consequences for welfare operations.
+They would be forced to bear most of the increased interest costs and to otherwise face the effects of weaker collaboration.

 - Increased risk